 If you pass away, life insurance benefits can replace income for your family, pay final expenses, (including taxes), create an inheritance or make charitable contributions to a favorite cause.
 Life insurance may be necessary if you want your family to be financially secure in the event of your death.
 Term life insurance pays a benefit only if you die during the term of the policy.
 Young parents, for example, may purchase a 20-year term policy to protect their children during the years that they live at home.
 Whole life, or permanent, insurance pays a benefit no matter when you die, as long as you continue to make scheduled premium payments.

-[[[Navy Federal Financial Group - LINK NEEDED]]] can help you determine the life insurance policies and coverage amounts that are right for you.
+Navy Federal Financial Group can help you determine the life insurance policies and coverage amounts that are right for you.

 Nearly every state requires your vehicle to be insured if you drive a car.
 There are different levels of coverage, including liability only, collision and comprehensive.
 To determine what is right for you, consider the age, value and usage of your car, alongside your larger budget.
-See if Navy Federal’s partnership with GEICO® could help you save on car insurance with a special, member-only discount.
+You could save with a special discount on auto insurance from Liberty Mutual®, made available by the TruStage® Auto Insurance Program.1

 Renters insurance covers the cost of replacing your personal items if there’s damage to or theft in your apartment.
 Many apartment communities require residents to have renters insurance.
 Homeowners insurance is essential and required by most mortgage lenders if you own a home, since it’s likely your most valuable asset.
 Whether you rent or own, review your policy carefully, and be aware, you may need additional insurance that might not be covered with a standard plan, such as damage from a flood, earthquake, fire or other natural disasters.
 Extended dwelling coverage can cover the cost to replace or rebuild your property even if the cost exceeds your policy’s coverage.